olinkirkland/scribbles/public/data/_work-in-progress/brainstorming.md

 - Footprints of water or blood
 - "See anything you like?
 It's so rare the dead get to choose."
 - Mortician "Dr. Metzger"
-- **"Heavy Medal"**: A score about a heist involving a soldier's medal at an ammunitions factory
 - Music box
 - **"Smoke & Mirrors"**: A score about a heist involving a magician's secrets at a theater
 - Haunted Library